Chefs Notes

 Finishing The Mexican Street Corn

 Traditionally the cheese used for Mexican Street Corn is Queso Fresco, but it is next to impossible to find where I live.
 Possibly where you live too.
 So, you can use either Ricotta or Feta that has been rinsed of its brine.
 Either one will work fine, but the feta will provide a little more flavour.
 I used feta for my corn.
-Whatever cheese you use, crumble it and sprinkle it over the cheese.
+Whatever cheese you use, crumble it and sprinkle it over the corn.
 If you'd like, garnish the corn with a little fresh chopped cilantro.
 That's it.
 You just made Mexican Street Corn.

 Grilled Corn with Chipotle Lime Mayo